skorobogatydmitry/shadowdark-mkchar/README.md

 - supports [translations](#translations) (only russian is built)
 - prints character to console and makes a PDF file

-# Run
+# HOWTO use the tool ?

-- you need to download and unpack one of the release archives from github
+- you need to download [one of the release archives from github](https://github.com/skorobogatydmitry/shadowdark-mkchar/releases/latest) depending on your OS and architecture
+- unpack the archive: `shadowdark-mkchar-...` folder should appear
-- then open terminal window
+- then open a terminal window
+  > You could just click on the `shadowdark-mkchar` file in the folder
-- then run something like `./Downloads/shadowdark-mkchar-*/shadowdark-mkchar`
+- then run something like `~/Downloads/shadowdark-mkchar-*/shadowdark-mkchar`
+  > MacOS may say that the file is corrupted and can't be launched.
+It's because the tool is not signed through Apple.
+You need to manually force MacOS to trust it: `sudo xattr -r -d com.apple.quarantine ~/Downloads/shadowdark-mkchar-*/shadowdark-mkchar`

+Explore what args are supported by `~/Downloads/shadowdark-mkchar-*/shadowdark-mkchar --help`.

 ## Translations